Careers in Education - Career Paths, Salaries, Responsibilities & Demand

-Wages for teachers vary according to geographic location and grade level but, according to the BLS, nearly every teaching occupation earned more than the $36,200 median annual wage for all occupations in May 2015.
+Wages for teachers vary according to geographic location and grade level — according to the BLS, nearly every teaching occupation earned more than the $36,200 median annual wage for all occupations in May 2017.

-In addition to teaching students specific subject matter in the classroom, teachersstrive to help students develop the lifelong learning tools they’ll need to succeed into the future.
-Math lessons can help students work on problem-solving skills; group projects can help students work on their communication skills; and history lessons can help students appreciate cultures other than their own.
+In addition to teaching students specific subject matter in the classroom, teachers strive to help students develop the lifelong learning tools they’ll need to succeed in the future.
+Math lessons can help students work on problem-solving skills, group projects can help students work on their communication skills, and history lessons can help students appreciate cultures other than their own.

 But back to the classroom, here are some things a teacher typically does during the day:

 - Prepare lessons that will engage and challenge students

 - Create assignments that will connect lessons to a bigger concept

 - Vary teaching style to keep students’ attention and meet their needs

 - Meet with parents to discuss a student’s progress